qburst/PySparkCLI/examples/pretty_tweets/README.md

     * Open a terminal and type the following command:

-     pysparkcli stream dataframe_tweets twitter_stream - This will open up a listening port.
+     pysparkcli stream pretty_tweets twitter_stream - This will open up a listening port.

     * Open another terminal and enter the following command:

-     pysparkcli run dataframe_tweets - This will stream the tweets.
+     pysparkcli run pretty_tweets - This will stream the tweets.